News

 Parents highlighted capacity isssues in a number of key services accessed by disabled children – particularly Educational Psychology, the Autism Team and Speech and Language Therapy.
 Three quarters of respondents said their child received “too little” input from these services.
 Quality ratings varied widely between services.

-40% of parents had given up work to cope with their caring responsibilities, and 41% cited a lack of suitable childcare as a reason.
+Respondents described the transition to post-16 education and adult health and social care services as a very stressful time, with too little information and support available for parents.40% of parents had given up work to cope with their caring responsibilities, and 41% cited a lack of suitable childcare as a reason.

 The Forum has made a number of recommendations to Sheffield City Council and Sheffield Clinical Commissioning Group, as well as schools and service providers.
 These highlight the importance of early intervention services, particularly short breaks and respite, sleep and behaviour support, and better information and support for parents.